gchq/gaffer-doc/src/main/resources/user/walkthrough/TheBasics.md

 In this example we've taken some simple pairs of integers in a file and, using an ElementGenerator, converted them into Gaffer Graph Edges with a `”count”` property.

-Then we loaded the Edges into a Gaffer Graph backed by a MockAccumuloStore and returned only the Edges containing the Vertex `”10”`.
+Then we loaded the Edges into a Gaffer Graph backed by a MapStore and returned only the Edges containing the Vertex `”10”`.
 In our Schema we specified that we should sum the "count" property on Edges of the same Group between the same pair of Vertices.
 We get the following Edges returned, with their "counts" summed:

 ```
 ${GET_ELEMENTS_RESULT}